Be Passionate, Be Present, Be Wise.

-Every professional, teacher, or leader wants every person they work with, to have the best chance for a happy, skilful, meaningful life.
-When we know how to happy in what we do, present when we do it, and wise in how we do it, so too we know how to cultivate this in others.
+Every person in a position of influence wants everyone they work with to have the best chance for a happy, skilful, meaningful life.
+We all want to be happy in what we do, present when we do it, and wise in how we do it.
+And we want to help cultivate this in others.

 Mindfulness is a critical skill that assists us to be passionate, present and wise.
 To live, not just survive.
-Mindfulness brings a sense of calm and kindness, as we learn to focus our attention in the sensory aspects of the present moment rather than getting lost in painful memories of the past or worry about the future.
-Mindfulness teaches us to relate differently to the unbalancing 'familiar guests' of the mind and deal with life on its own terms.
+Mindfulness brings a sense of calm and kindness, as we learn to focus our attention in the sensory aspects of the present moment rather than getting lost in memories of the past or worry about the future.
+Mindfulness reminds us to focus on what matters, and teaches us to relate differently to the unbalancing 'familiar guests' of the mind so we can deal with life on its own terms.

-The Mindfulness Centre works at the intersection between neuroscience, positive psychology and mindfulness and is the leading provider of applied mindfulness training to health professionals, teachers, leaders and managers across Australia.
+The Mindfulness Centre works at the intersection of neuroscience, mindfulness and positive psychology.
+We are the leading provider of applied mindfulness training to health professionals, teachers, leaders and managers across Australia.